MicrosoftDocs/azure-management-docs/articles/azure-arc/system-center-virtual-machine-manager/deliver-esus-for-system-center-virtual-machine-manager-vms.md

     :::image type="content" source="media/deliver-esus-for-scvmm-vms/view-arc-enabled-machines.png" alt-text="Screenshot of Azure Arc-enabled server machines running Windows Server 2012 and 2012 R2 under the eligible resources tab." lightbox="media/deliver-esus-for-scvmm-vms/view-arc-enabled-machines.png":::

 2. To enable ESUs for one or more machines, select them in the list, and then select **Enable ESUs**.
-3. On the **Enable Extended Security Updates** page, you can see the number of machines selected to enable ESUs and the WS 2012 licenses available to apply.
+3. On the **Enable Extended Security Updates** page, you can see the number of machines selected to enable ESUs and the Windows Server 2012 licenses available to apply.
 Select a license to link to the selected machine(s) and select **Enable**.

     :::image type="content" source="media/deliver-esus-for-scvmm-vms/enable-license.png" alt-text="Screenshot of how to select and enable license." lightbox="media/deliver-esus-for-scvmm-vms/enable-license.png":::